stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 sickish, almost luminous vapour which as it hung trembling in the dampness seemed to develop vague and shocking suggestions of form, gradually trailing off into nebulous decay and passing up into the blackness of the great chimney with a foetor in its wake.
 It was truly horrible, and the more so to me because of what I knew of the spot.
-Refusing to flee, I watched it fade&mdash;and as I watched I felt that it was in turn watching me greedily with eyes more imaginable than visible.
+Refusing to flee, I watched it fade--and as I watched I felt that it was in turn watching me greedily with eyes more imaginable than visible.
 When I told my uncle about it he was greatly aroused; and after a tense hour of reflection, arrived at a definite and drastic decision.
-Weighing in his mind the importance of the matter, and the significance of our relation to it, he insisted that we both test&mdash;and if possible destroy&mdash;the horror of the house by a joint night or nights of aggressive vigil in that musty and fungus-cursed cellar.
+Weighing in his mind the importance of the matter, and the significance of our relation to it, he insisted that we both test--and if possible destroy--the horror of the house by a joint night or nights of aggressive vigil in that musty and fungus-cursed cellar.

     IV.